omtayade/Magnate21/README.md

 # Magnate21
-This is a fully responsive and secure web application developed using React.js and firebase to help candidates register for various events and to provide the insights of Entrepreneurship development cell and Magnate'21
+This is a fully responsive and secure web application developed using React.js and firebase to help candidates register for various competitions in the event and to provide the insights of Entrepreneurship development cell and Magnate'21.
 The technology used: React, Redux, Firebase

 ### To run the app go to the project directory, open command prompt or terminal and run the following command:
     npm start